osheengupta/Predictive-Modeling-on-Loan-Approvals/README.md

 ### Visualizations from the Project:

 1. **EDA**:

    ![EDA](./img/EDA.png)
    - This chart explores the distribution of loan defaults and loan approvals.

    ![States](./img/states.png)
    - This chart explain the distribution of loan defaults and approvals across different states.

 2. **Correlation of features**:

    ![Correlation](./img/Correlation.png)
-   - A correlation matrix for all the features.
+   - This heatmap depicts the correlation among for all the features.

 3. **Comparision of the models**:

    ![Recommendations](./img/Recommendations.png)
    - This table shows a comparision of performances from different models on various metrics.